linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 #### INTANGIBLES AND RELATIVE VALUATION

-- Treating R&D investments as operating expenses affects EPS,  EBIT or EBITDA
+- Treating R&D investments as operating expenses affects EPS,  [[Earnings Before Interest and Taxes (EBIT) Formula and Example|EBIT]] or EBITDA
 	- Systematically affects multiples
 	- Stock price reflects the value of R&D
 	- PE ratios or EV/EBITDA ratios are likely upwardly biased
 		- But exact effect is hard to predict
-- If all the companies in the sector operate under the same accounting rules (expensing R&D),  why should we adjust for intangibles?
+- If all the companies in the sector operate under the same accounting rules (expensing R&D),  why should we adjust for [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] ?
 	- Life‐cycle: Effects of capitalization are generally much greater at young companies vs. mature companies
 	- Different companies pursue different strategies (e.g.,  in‐house R&D vs. acquiring patents or small companies)
-	- Different intangible investments have different useful lives (or amortization periods)
+	- Different [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] investments have different useful lives (or amortization periods)
 - Bottom‐line: Systematic effects in multiples that do not wash out

-#### PHARMACEUTICALS HAVE VERY DIFFERENT STRATEGIES
+#### [[Week 5 Pharmaceuticals and Intangibles in Valuation|pharmaceuticals]] HAVE VERY DIFFERENT STRATEGIES

 ![](26d48a569cbf62c87b44f549412037a4.png)

 Source: Annual Reports

-#### PHARMACEUTICALS HAVE VERY DIFFERENT STRATEGIES (CONT.)
+#### [[Week 5 Pharmaceuticals and Intangibles in Valuation|pharmaceuticals]] HAVE VERY DIFFERENT STRATEGIES (CONT.)

 ![](7c4e9ccd9e2906de8eebb703a0fbd62a.png)

 Source: Annual Reports

 #### UNADJUSTED RELATIVE VALUATION: EXAMPLE IN 2017